Tamilmaran Manimaran

-Tamilmaran a/l Manimaran (born 16 September 1997) is a Malaysian footballer who plays as a wing-back for Petaling Jaya City in the Malaysia Super League.
+Tamilmaran a/l Manimaran (born 16 September 1997) is a Malaysian professional footballer who plays as a wing-back.

 Club career

 Early year

-Born in Selangor, Tamil played as a youth for Selangor at the age of 16.
+Born in Klang Valley, Selangor, Tamil played as a youth for Selangor at the age of 16.
 He progressed through the youth system and was part of the team that finished as a champions of the President Cup in 2017.

 Selangor

 Tamil quickly progressed through the youth ranks and the reserve team at Selangor and impressed enough to earn a first team debut at the age of 20.
 He made his first senior appearance against Penang in 28 October 2017 in a Super League match, playing full 90-minutes.

-On 27 November 2017, Selangor under-21 manager, Ariffin Ab Hamid confirmed that Tamil would be definitely promoted to Selangor's first team for 2018 season.
+On 27 November 2017, Selangor under-21 manager Ariffin Ab Hamid confirmed that Tamil would be definitely promoted to Selangor's first team for 2018 season.

 Petaling Jaya City

 After spend three years with Selangor, Tamil change sides to join Petaling Jaya City for a find new challenge.